|

 ZZ Plant

-What Makes the ZZ Plant Toxic to Cats and Dogs?
+What Makes the ZZ Plant Toxic to Cats?

 Along with its many benefits—like being low-maintenance, air-purifying, and highly tolerant of low light—the zamioculcas zamiifolia poisonous to cats, including its striking Raven ZZ variety, contains calcium oxalate crystals.
 This naturally occurring substance makes the plant mildly toxic to pets and humans.
 If chewed or touched, it can lead to skin irritation, oral discomfort, or digestive upset.
 While it’s not usually dangerous in small amounts, it’s best to keep the ZZ plant out of reach of cats, dogs, and small children.